ericbrandwein/thinness/README.md

 - Run `pipenv --site-packages install`
 - Run `pipenv run build` to compile the `.pyx` files

 Done!
 Now you can import the algorithms in any Python script in this directory.
-For example:
+For example, you can put this into a file `thinness/test.py`:

 ```
 from sage.graphs.graph_generators import graphs